Interesting form - 5 bay "gable end" with full pediment return

 Stationery store, 1850s; boarding house - dormitory, 1890s

-In 1855 Mrs. Betsy L. Cheever, widow of John Cheever was living here conducting a boarding house for boys attending Phillips Academy.
+In 1855 Mrs. Betsy L. Cheever, widow of John Cheever, was living here conducting a boarding house for boys attending Phillips Academy.
 The Massachusetts State Census of that year lists eight boys 15 - 17 years of age living in the house.
-Betsy's two daughters Sarah S. and Ella T. and two Irish domestics lived here.
+Betsy's two daughters Sarah S. and Ella T. and two Irish domestics Margaret Casey 35 and Catherine Foley 20 both from Ireland.

-In 1880 a niece, Alice B. Cheever age 13 is also living with her.
-Two boarders Mary A. Thompson age 55 boards and is an artist and a Hannah Brown age 84.
+The 1870 Census lists two nieces Lilla G. age 10 and Alice B. Cheever age 3 both daughters of her son Horace.
+Alice may have attended school here as she is here in 1880 with two boarders Mary A. Thompson age 55 an artist, and Hannah Brown then age 84.
 Daughters Sarah & Ella help with the running of the house and Mary B. Hawks 55 is a domestic servant.

 Robbins; Sarah Stuart; Old Andover Days: Memories of a Puritan Childhood, Boston: Pilgrim Press, 1908.